What Is A Partnership Capital Account?

 - There are chances of conflict in case of a change in the basis of the capital.

-This has been a guide to What is a Partnership Capital Account & its Definition.
-Here we discuss the example of a partnership capital account and how to calculate along with advantages and disadvantages.
-You can learn more about from the following articles –
+This has been a guide to what is Partnership Capital Account.
+We explain its format, examples, how to calculate it, new rules, advantages, and disadvantages.
+You can learn more about it from the following articles –